marcoklein/catchme8/PLAN.md

 1. **Player Movement**: WASD or arrow key controls for smooth 8-directional movement
 2. **Catching**: When the "it" player touches another player, they become "it"
 3. **Visual Feedback**: Clear indication of who is "it" (different color/glow effect)
-4. **Collision Detection**: Real-time collision detection between players
+4. **Collision Detection**: Real-time collision detection between players and obstacles
 5. **Game Boundaries**: Players cannot move outside the game field
+6. **Speed Advantage**: "IT" player moves 30% faster than other players
+7. **Obstacles**: Static rectangular and circular obstacles for strategic cover
+8. **Power-ups**: Transparency power-ups that make players invisible (but still catchable)

 ### Game States